 In 2003, the Prison Rape Elimination Act (PREA) was passed, and the PREA standards for corrections were introduced in May 2012.
 This packet will help advocates prepare to work with prisons as they implement PREA standards.

 The packet includes: Facts about Sexual Assault in Prison, PREA-A Pennsylvania Perspective, Commonly Used Terms in Prisons, How to Implement an Institution-Based SART, What Happens when a person is Incarcerated in a State Prison, Working with Victims who are Inmates, and Understanding Rape in Prison

 This information packet provides a series of documents on bystander intervention, including current research, resources, and examples of bystander programs.
 It includes resources for sexual assault advocates and preventionists, as well as community members.

-This information packet provides a series of resources on the impact of sexual violence on work, within the workplace and current research related to this topic.
+This information packet provides a series of resources on the impact of sexual violence on work, sexual violence within the workplace, and current research related to this topic.
 It includes resources specifically for advocates as well as employers.

 This information packet describes practices used in cases of human trafficking, how they relate to sexual violence, and how to assist and advocate for victims of human trafficking.
 There are 6 resources in this information packet.

 Sexual violence & individuals who identify as LGBTQ is an information packet containing nearly a dozen resources focused on serving, engaging, and collaborating with individuals and communities who identify as lesbian, gay, bisexual, transgender or queer or questioning (LGBTQ).
 The packet contains resources to support counselors, advocates, preventionists, technical assistance providers, and allied professionals committed to affirming all individuals and communities.
 The goals of this packet are to provide resources that will both strengthen work already being done, as well as assist organizations in discovering a place to begin program development.